-Dried flowers for farewell tributes
+Dried flowers for everlasting funeral mementoes

-by Lisa Holt, Gate House Florals
+Lisa Holt, Gate House Florals, Bridgnorth, Shropshire

 I’d like to give a shout out to dried flowers as a beautiful, graceful and sustainable option for a floral farewell tribute.
 Dried flowers are not the faded, brown and dusty flowers of the past.
 They are not ‘dead flowers’ but uniquely special.
 Flowers cut from a summer garden and dried naturally in a way that captures that moment in time, that garden; the colour, the petals, holding it in dried form.
 Imagine having flowers much loved like dahlias, delphiniums, roses and larkspur preserved as a memory of a person and a place.
 They are everlastings; colourful, characterful, providing a timeless delicate beauty in a long lasting arrangement.